 Turkana: troubled waters

-My second field visit was to Turkana, which felt like a completely different country to Kisumu.
-It is very hot all year round and the land is semi-desert.
+My second field visit was to Turkana, which felt like it was in a completely different country to Kisumu.
+Turkana is very hot all year round and the land is semi-desert.
 The people are nomads who move around with their cattle, goats and camels, looking for pasture.
-Turkana people are immediately recognisable by the wide bead necklaces that many women wear and the small wooden stools that men carry around with them.
+Turkana people are immediately recognisable by their colourful robes, the wide bead necklaces that many young women wear, and the small wooden stools that men carry around with them.

 “I used to walk six hours every day to fetch water from the river,” said Veronica Alimeme, 18, mother to a one-year-old baby boy.
 “But now it only takes me one hour and the water is cleaner.
 I use it for drinking, washing, cooking and cleaning.”
 Read the full story here.